dumbdevss/movement-tutorial/nft_marketplace/developing_smart_contract.md

 }
 ```

-**Implementation details:**

-- Verifies the NFT exists, is for sale, and is instant sale
-- Calculates fees and seller amount
-- Verifies buyer has sufficient balance
-- Gets the resource account address
+**Why we need this function**: It enables instant purchases, providing a straightforward buying option for users.

+**Why these components**:

-- Transfers payment to seller and fee to resource account
+- **Resource Account**: Transfers fees to the resource account for secure fund management.
-- Transfers NFT to buyer
-- Updates NFT: owner, clears sale status, price, and auction
+- **PermissionRef**: Ensures secure NFT transfer using the stored transfer reference.
+- **Vector Access**: Retrieves the NFT efficiently via vector indexing.

 ## TODO 15: Transfer an NFT

-Let's implement the function to transfer an NFT:
+Implement the function to transfer an NFT:

 ```move
 public entry fun transfer_nft(